bespoyasov/refactor-like-a-superhero/manuscript-en/09-functional-pipeline.md

 ---

-For example, let's imagine that there's a link in the store's UI to restore the user account.
+For example, imagine a link in the store's UI to restore the user account.
 When clicked, it should send the user to the “Reset Password” page, but only if their email is verified:

 ```ts
 function restoreAccount(email: CustomerEmail): void {